Chinory/lndup/README.md

 Columns: Prefix, Action, Freed Space, Freed Space(Bytes), Count of Link Sources, Count of Link Destinations

+Profiles and Stats outputs are also online.
+See Performance

 ### Use Safely

 `stderr` outputs failed operations with format `ln -f -- 'src' 'dst' #Error:...`  .
 For  `ln` outputs, you can choose whether to execute without losing data.
 But beware of `mv` `rm` outputs, they are remedies of failed `ln` operations, **you must ensure them to be done**.